 When I heard this I nodded in agreement as having a family does reduce a man’s output.

 I let the thought go and listened to the rest of the audio clip which conveniently ended right before I finished my commute from work.

 I didn’t come back to this topic until I was laying down with both of my kids.
 I had intended to work on editing the next book, but both my son and daughter came up to me right before I was going to put them down for a nap (we had a late party to attend that night) and they asked if we could have a ‘family nap’ (think Willy Wonka’s grandparents, everyone in the bed napping) basically I’ll nap with them, one on each side, me in the middle.

 My immediate instinct was to say “No” as I had edits to do, but I thought of all the other times where I’ve said No the past 2 weeks because I was studying for finals, knocking out assignments, writing posts, etc.

 So I said, “Yes.”

-While lying there I thought of Nick Kelly’s point on Work.
+While lying there I thought of Nick Kelly’s point on work.
 I was also thinking of how there is nowhere in the world I’d rather be than laying on that bed with both of their little heads on my chest listening to them lightly snoring, in rhythm.
-I thought of how choosing to nap with them over editing was me placing the ‘work’ I had to do with them over the work I had to do on the book.
+I thought of how choosing to nap with them over editing was me placing the work I had to do with my kids over the work I had to do on the book.